ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 This solution is intended for cloud architects and administrators who are familiar with using VMware software to deploy and manage a workload domain that runs vSphere with Tanzu workloads in the SDDC.

-The solution does not include any new solution-added products, but the VMware documentation provides a fast and efficient path to automating the Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} implementation.
+The solution does not include any new solution-added products, but the Broadcom® documentation provides a fast and efficient path to automating the Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} implementation.

 To deploy the Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Developer Ready Infrastructure for VMware Cloud Foundation validated solution](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vvs/1-0/developer-ready-infrastructure-for-vmware-cloud-foundation.html){: external}.